Registration of the asylum application

 The LFIP states that applications for international protection shall be registered by the PDMM.[7]
 Applicants can request and shall be provided interpretation services for the purpose of the registration interview and later the personal interview.[8]

 In practice, the takeover of the process by PMM in September 2018 resulted in obstacles to access to the asylum procedure.
-Issues persisted in 2019 and arbitrariness increased after the takeover of registration of non-Syrians.[14]
-It is difficult to assess the overall system since there is no standardised application.[15]
-However, the main public policy has seemed to be to leave people unregistered to push them to leave Türkiye, especially Afghans, except in vulnerable cases.[16]
-Afghans are thus kept as ‘unregistered irregular migrants’ in the migration system or they are treated under the accelerated procedure when their application for international protection is received.
-[17] In 2020, problems were compounded by COVID-19.
+Issues persisted in 2023 and arbitrariness increased after the takeover of registration of non-Syrians.
+It is difficult to assess the overall system since there is no standardised application.[13]
+Accessing the application remains very difficult in 2023[14], the registration system remained the most significant barrier to accessing basic rights and services in 2023.
+Access to international protection registration became nearly impossible in certain provinces that were identified as closed for new applications and especially for certain groups without any specific vulnerabilities.
+Single women, people with serious health issues, and families, more often, were able to access the application.
+However, single men from Afghanistan, Pakistan, and Uzbekistan, faced significant challenges to be able to access application.
+The main public policy has seemed to be to leave people unregistered to push them to leave Türkiye or decrease the official numbers, except in vulnerable cases.[15]

 Where there are concerns that an applicant may have a medical condition threatening public health, he or she may be referred to a medical check.[21]
 Information on any special needs shall also be recorded.[22]
 Since the termination of UNHCR registration activities in 2018, it is unclear how this is handled by the PDMM.
-It appears, nevertheless, that registration is exceptionally allowed for asylum seekers facing emergencies such as pregnancy or severe illness, who are registered in order to make sure that they get medical assistance.[23]
-One stakeholder in 2021 estimated that since 2018, the registration rate had dropped 50% for international protection status.[24]
+Nevertheless, registration is generally allowed for asylum seekers facing emergencies such as pregnancy or severe illness, who are registered in order to make sure that they get medical assistance.[23]

 At the end of the registration interview, all the information recorded on the screen of the electronic system must be precisely read back to the applicant who will have the opportunity to make corrections.[26]
 A printed version of the registration form filled in electronically is also handed to the applicant.[27]